btford/react-palm/example/README.md

 more on your problem domain than on these techniques.

 This is example also shows a recommended file and directory layout.
-Components, state, and reducers are collocted in the same file.
+Components, state, and reducers are collocated in the same file.
 For larger apps, you could instead create a directory and a single file for each of these.